MaxwellKJr/mjcodes/content/blog/web-development-in-2022-how-to-get-started/index.md

   2017 and there are things I wish I could have done differently.
 So, here is a quick guide on how to get started with Web Development in 2022.
 ---
 The world of Computer Science let alone programming can feel like a rabbit hole when you do not know much and this is what usually turns people off before they even begin.
-Computer Science is more complicated and complex compared to other fields with a learning curve that's steeper than learning how to get good at Dark Souls.
+Computer Science is more complicated and complex compared to other fields, and with a learning curve that's steeper than learning how to get good at Dark Souls.

 Anyway, when I started with web development I jumped from one thing to the next without even understanding what I was doing.
 Half of 2018 was wasted on how to make a simple navbar (Navigation Menu) and the other half was wasted on how to make that navbar responsive.
 As much as I still figured it out, I wasted a lot of time.
 Like **A LOT!**